-Nesting: A female rabbit will create a nest called a "form" to conceal and care for their young.
+Nesting: A female rabbit will create a nest called a "form" to conceal and care for her young.
 Forms are created in shallow recessions in the earth and are covered by grass, leaves, weeds etc.

 Keep an eye out for the following signs of rabbits:

-- Stripped bark no higher than 2-3'
+- stripped bark no higher than 2-3 ft.

-- Rabbit droppings: small dark round pellets
+- rabbit droppings: small dark round pellets

-- Rabbit tracks: two long and two short footprints
+- rabbit tracks: two long and two short footprints

-While there are a handful of diseases that rabbits may carry, there is one that is transferrable to humans - Tularemia.
+While there are a handful of diseases that rabbits may carry, there is one that is transferrable to humans - tularemia.
 Also known as "rabbit fever", this is a bacterial disease that can pose a serious threat if untreated.
-The most common way the disease is transferred is through tick or other insect bites: for example, a rabbit with Tularemia carries a tick, which later attaches to a human.
+The most common way the disease is transferred is through tick or other insect bites: for example, a rabbit with tularemia carries a tick, which later attaches to a human.
 The disease can also be transferred through direct contact with a rabbit's blood.

-The best way to protect yourself from Tularemia is to wear gloves when performing any type of rabbit control.
+The best way to protect yourself from tularemia is to wear gloves when performing any type of rabbit control.